ayushnayyar/tedx/README.md

 # TEDx - Submission for App Dev

 Flutter app for TEDx App dev Phase 2.
+This app has been created keeping in mind material design guidelines.

 ## Live Demo